Resource Database

 Suicide impacts people of all ages and backgrounds.
 It is important to get help if you or someone you know is going through a crisis or thinking about suicide.

-Suicide Prevention provides advocacy, communication and education on suicide prevention and life promotion through providing resources, guidance and information.
+Provides advocacy, communication and education on suicide prevention and life promotion through providing resources, guidance and information.

-Talk Suicide Canada connects to a crisis responder to get help without judgement.
+Connects to a crisis responder to get help without judgement.

-Suicide Prevention The Government of Canada provides resources on prevention, risk factors and supports.
+The Government of Canada provides resources on prevention, risk factors and supports.

-Hope For Wellness is a helpline that is available 24/7 to all Indigenous people across Canada.
+Is a helpline that is available 24/7 to all Indigenous people across Canada.

 Apps can support recovery, but are not a replacement for professional help (please be aware of privacy limitations when using apps).